 Text by Valter Rossi from La vita è segno

-The relocation to the Terme di Caracalla was not an intentional change but a necessity.
-The structural, conservative and complete restoration of the Ara Coeli, obliged us to consider "even" abandoning our activity.
-It seemed impossible to find another location with the characteristics to which we were accustomed.
+IThe transfer to the Baths of Caracalla was not a desired change but a necessity.
+The structural, conservative and complete restoration of the Ara Coeli building forced us to consider "even" abandoning the business.
+It seemed impossible to find another location with the characteristics we were used to.